gamblevore/speedie/Documentation/Perry.md

 Perry is fast overall.
 Finding is fast, text-editing is fast, autocomplete is fast, clicking on functions to find more info about them, is fast...
 Everything is fast.

-Also, when I'm editing my projects, I find takes surprising little RAM.
+Also, when I'm editing my projects, I find Perry takes surprising little RAM.

 When I open Perry I see I have 6 projects open (3 are large projects).
 Yet I am only taking 1.5MB of memory for all the objects, 87KB for the strings, and 1.7MB for the screen.
 Its an ultra-light-weight design.
 Xcode will take hundreds of megabytes for just one project.